dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/intermediate-results/enhanced-grayscale-image-unit.md

 **Parameters**

-The image data to set.
+imgData The image data to set.

 **Return value**